Pan Twardowski: Historical Twardowski

-The title Pan, used as a universal honorific and polite form of address in modern Polish, was reserved for members of nobility (szlachta) at the time the tale developed and was roughly equivalent to the English Sir (see Polish name).
-Twardowski's forename is sometimes given as Jan (John), although most versions of his tale do not mention a forename at all.
-This, however, may have resulted as a confusion between Pan Twardowski and a Polish Catholic priest writer, Jan Twardowski.
+"Pan" – used in modern Polish as a universal honorific and polite form of address – at the time the tale developed, was reserved for members of the nobility (szlachta) and was roughly equivalent to the English "Sir" (see Polish name), but in the English language "Sir" is used before a man's given name (e.g., "Sir Isaac") or his complete name (e.g., "Sir Isaac Newton"), not before his surname only (e.g., "Sir Newton").

+Twardowski's given name is sometimes given as Jan (John), though most versions of the tale do not mention a given name.
+Pan Twardowski may have been confused with the Polish Catholic priest writer, Jan Twardowski.

-Twardowski in literature, music and film
+Twardowski in literature, music, film and gaming

-The legend of Pan Twardowski inspired a great number of Polish, Ukrainian, Russian and German poets, novelists, composers, directors and other artists.
+The legend of Pan Twardowski has inspired a great many Polish, Czech, Ukrainian, Russian, and German poets, novelists, composers, directors, and other artists.

 One of the best known literary works featuring Pan Twardowski is the humorous ballad Pani Twardowska by Adam Mickiewicz (1822).
-In this version of the story, Twardowski agrees to be taken to Hell on the condition that the devil spends one year living with his wife, Pani (Lady) Twardowska.
-The devil, however, prefers to run away and thus Pan Twardowski is saved.
-Stanisław Moniuszko wrote music for the ballad in 1869.
+In this version of the story, Twardowski agrees to be taken to Hell on condition that the Devil spends a year living with his wife, Pani Twardowska.
+The Devil, however, prefers to run away and thus Pan Twardowski is saved.
+In 1869 Stanisław Moniuszko wrote music for the ballad.

 Other works based on the legend include: